Blinken-Lights/GRNSEQ/README.md

 **simplest quickstart**

 Download this repo and load /index.html in your browser using the file:/// feature.
 Install a simple MIDI synth such as https://notahat.com/simplesynth/ to hear the MIDI notes.
 On a Mac you can set up an IAC Driver Bus to connect GRNSEQ with the MIDI synth.
+Load in one of the /examples files (see **saving and loading**)

 **overview**